microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_2/4_JQuery_APIs/getters_setters.md

 </body>
 ```

-Notice that _myParagraph's_ text will stay the same, even though we know `.text()`can be used to change the text value of HTML elements.
-This is because when we call the function `.text()` without a parameter, the function will behave as what is called a **getter** function.
-This function will actually return the value of the text of the paragraph called _myParagraph_.
-To illustrate this, let's run the following code:
+Notice that _myParagraph's_ text will stay the same, even though you know `.text()`can be used to change the text value of HTML elements.
+This is because when you call the function `.text()` without a parameter, the function will behave as a **getter** function. **A getter function is a function that _gets_ the value of a particular item and returns it**.
+This function returns the value of the text of the paragraph called _myParagraph_.
+To illustrate this, run the following code:

 ```javascript
 <script>